Hidden Fees in EOR Contracts — What to Look for Before Signing

 FX conversion markup

-If your provider pays employees in local currency and you pay in USD or EUR, ask what rate they use for conversion.
-A 2% markup above mid-market on a $5,000/month salary adds $100/month — $1,200/year — per employee.
-Multiply by 20 employees and that's $24,000/year in hidden FX cost.
+If your provider pays employees in local currency and you fund payroll in USD, EUR, or GBP, the FX spread is often the single largest hidden cost on the contract.
+Ask directly what rate they use — mid-market interbank, or a marked-up rate.
+A 2% markup above mid-market on a $5,000/month salary adds $100/month, or $1,200/year per employee.
+Across a 20-person team that's $24,000/year in FX cost that never shows up on an invoice line.

 Benefits administration fees

-Pension enrolment, health insurance, and statutory benefit administration often carry separate admin fees of $20–$80/month per employee.
-Some contracts bury these in the schedule of fees rather than the headline rate.
+Pension enrolment, private health insurance, life and disability cover, meal vouchers, and other statutory or near-statutory benefits often carry separate admin fees of $20–$80/month per employee.
+Some contracts bury these deep in the schedule of fees rather than the headline rate.
+Others bundle "benefits administration" as a percentage — typically 2–5% of gross salary — which stacks on top of the per-employee EOR fee.

 Minimum billing commitments

-Some contracts require you to maintain a minimum number of employees or pay a minimum monthly fee.
-If your headcount drops below the threshold — due to terminations, transfers, or role changes — you still pay the minimum.
+Some EOR contracts — particularly enterprise-tier contracts — require you to maintain a minimum number of employees or pay a minimum monthly fee regardless of actual headcount.
+If your team drops below the threshold due to terminations, transfers, or headcount changes, you still pay the minimum.

 Annual price escalation clauses